 In cost techniques, two types of important activities are involved.
 This is the classification and collection of expenditure based on cost elements.
 Another is the allocation and apportionment of the expenditure for both the cost centre and cost unit.
 An accountant needs to assert the cost of different objects in the system of cost accounting.
-The cost centre meaning is one portion of the whole organization, to which the cost is charged.
+The cost centre meaning is one portion of the whole organisation, to which the cost is charged.
 On the contrary, cost unit or unit cost refers to a unit in which cost is measured or expressed.
-The selection of the suitable cost centre or cost unit is evaluated based on several factors like the organization of the factory, availability of information, size and structure of the firm, the provision of costing, condition of incidence, and others.
+The selection of the suitable cost centre or cost unit is evaluated based on several factors like the organisation of the factory, availability of information, size and structure of the firm, the provision of costing, condition of incidence, and others.

 Cost Centre Example-

-The research and development wing (R&D) is responsible for developing new techniques and products for the organization.
+The research and development wing (R&D) is responsible for developing new techniques and products for the organisation.
 This department incurs a lot of expenses while comping up with new ideas, technologies, and products.
 There is no revenue generated for the department because the credits are transferred to the sales department for selling the products.

 The cost centre meaning is important so that it doesn’t take over the profits of the company.
 The top management of the company always laid down precise guidelines for such departments to prevent the cost from crossing the specific amount.

-Define Cost Unit?
+Define Cost Unit